Contemporary megachurch-style worship is a self-worshiping, self-referential, nearly auto-erotic pursuit.

 Where are the pastors, artists, and wise leaders who will move us toward maturity?
 Who will get us to stop playing with ourselves and grow up so that we can truly love God and our neighbors?

-Christians, worshipers, all you who recognize the dire ugliness of self-gratifying pseudo-liturgy, it’s time we stopped playing with ourselves.
+Christians, worshipers, all you who recognize the dire ugliness of self-gratifying pseudo-liturgy, it’s time we stopped it.
 The hour is late.
 Our hedonistic pleasure parties are toxic.
 The antidote and the antigen are there right before us.
 Jesus offers us his very self to grow and sustain us.
 Will we take him at his word?

 Or will we keep pleasuring ourselves and calling it “worship?”